TABmk/minecraft-blocks-render/README.md

 ![Shadow](img/shadowcorner.jpg)

-On side of a block we see 2 different shadows.
+On sides of a block we see 2 different shadows.
 By doing some math [@Kurikaeshiru](https://github.com/Kurikaeshiru) found regularity in RGB shifts.
 So we just shift each value of RGB with formula

 `color /= 1.25 * multiplier`